 In May of 2014, the FASB issued new guidance governing revenue recognition from contracts with customers.
-Subsequently, the FASB deferred the effective date of the new guidance until January 1, 2018 and issued several pronouncements that provide additional revenue recognition guidance and clarifications to new guidance.
-The new revenue recognition guidance is not expected to have a material effect, if any, on our financial condition, results of operations, or cash flows at the time of adoption.
-This is because the majority of our financial instruments and other contractual rights that generate revenue are covered by other GAAP, and therefore, the revenue recognition guidance is not applicable to these financial instruments and other contractual rights.
+Subsequently the FASB issued several other related pronouncements that provide additional revenue recognition guidance and clarifications to the original guidance issued in 2014.
+The new guidance becomes effective January 1, 2018.
+We do not expect the new revenue recognition guidance will have any effect on our financial condition, results of operations, or cash flows at the time of adoption.
+This is because the majority of our financial instruments and other contractual rights that generate revenue are covered by other GAAP, and therefore, are scoped out of this new guidance.
+Further, we believe that recognition of our service fee revenue, which is insignificant, is consistent with this new guidance.